fbpx

 There are some concerns about the long term impact of these non-nutritive sweeteners on the gut microbiome, but these are based on very high consumption.

-High FODMAP Sweeteners to Avoid
+High FODMAP sweeteners to avoid

 Not all sweeteners are safe for a low FODMAP diet.
 Here are some high FODMAP sweeteners to avoid if you’re restricting FODMAPs: